sidgureja7803/Idea_Hub/backend/CEREBRAS.md

-# Cerebras Integration for FoundrIQ
+# Cerebras Integration for IdeaHub

-This document outlines the integration of Cerebras inference API with the FoundrIQ platform, including the job queue system, worker pipeline, and metrics tracking.
+This document outlines the integration of Cerebras inference API with the IdeaHub platform, including the job queue system, worker pipeline, and metrics tracking.

 ## Overview